Iowa law banning school library books that depict sex acts on hold again after a new federal ruling

 The new decision from U.S. District Judge Stephen Locher again temporarily blocked the part of the law that prohibits school libraries and classrooms from carrying books that depict sex acts.

 The appellate court told the lower court that it failed to apply the correct analysis in determining whether to temporarily block the law.
-In Locher's decision Tuesday, he stated that the unconstitutional applications of the book restrictions “far exceed” the constitutional applications "under both legal standards the Court believes are applicable."
+In his decision Tuesday, Locher stated that the unconstitutional applications of the book restrictions “far exceed” the constitutional applications "under both legal standards the Court believes are applicable."

-Expecting an appeal, Locher also included an alternative standard where the restrictions could be considered constitutional but added he does not believe it should be applied in this case.
+Expecting an appeal, Locher also included an alternative standard through which the restrictions could be considered constitutional.
+However, he added he does not believe it should be applied in this case.

+In a statement Tuesday night, Iowa Attorney General Brenna Bird said parents should not have to worry about the books their kids can access in schools.

+“This common sense law makes certain that the books kids have access to in school classrooms and libraries are age-appropriate,” Bird said.
+“I’m going to keep on fighting to uphold our law that protects schoolchildren and parental rights.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.